HPE/terraform-provider-hpegl/docs/resources/vmaas_instance.md

 page_title: "hpegl_vmaas_instance Resource - vmaas-terraform-resources"
 description: |-
     Instance resource facilitates creating,
           updating and deleting virtual machines.
-          For creating an instance, provide a unique name and all the Mandatory(Required) parameters.
 It is recommend to use the Vmware type for provisioning.
 ---

 # Resource hpegl_vmaas_instance

 Instance resource facilitates creating,
 		updating and deleting virtual machines.
-		For creating an instance, provide a unique name and all the Mandatory(Required) parameters.
 It is recommend to use the Vmware type for provisioning.

-`hpegl_vmaas_instance` resource support instance creation as well cloning an existing instance.
+`hpegl_vmaas_instance` resource supports instance creation as well cloning an existing instance.

--> It is mandatory to choose the 'template_id' while creating the instance of type 'vmware' (for this purpose `hpegl_vmaas_template` can be used).
+-> It is mandatory to choose the `template_id` while creating the instance of type 'vmware' (for this purpose `hpegl_vmaas_template` can be used).
 If not, an error will be returned.
-This mandation does not apply for other instance types(no error will be prompted in this case).
+This mandation does not apply for other instance types (no error will be prompted in this case).

 For creating an instance please refer following examples.

 ~> Volume name should be unique.
-No error will be prompted if the volume name is repeated, but unexpected behavior can be expected, during instance update.
+An error will be prompted if the volume name is repeated.

+Terraform will consider first volume as the primary volume. `root` attribute (computed field) will set to root volume.

+-> Deletion of root volume is also is not supported.

 ## Example usage for creating new instance with only required attributes